brainsprite/brainsprite/README.md

   });
   </script>
   ```
 The three parameters are `canvas`: the ID of the canvas where the brain slices will be added; `sprite`: the ID of the sprite image; and, `nbslice` the size, along axis Y and Z, of each slice inside the sprite.
 The call to `brainsprite` will automatically generate the slices.
+Try clicking on the slices to navigate the volume.

-You can check the full code of the demo [here](https://raw.githubusercontent.com/SIMEXP/brainsprite.js/master/examples/example_basic.html) and check a live version [here](http://simexp.github.io/brainsprite.js/example_basic.html).
+You can check the full code of the demo [here](https://raw.githubusercontent.com/SIMEXP/brainsprite.js/master/examples/example_basic.html) and check a live version [here](http://simexp.github.io/brainsprite.js/examples/example_basic.html).